 Finance companies are increasingly focusing on acquiring valuable customers.
 It is no longer sufficient to simply drive large volumes of customers – to demonstrate the value of the partner and affiliate channel, they must drive high-quality, loyal customers.
 The perfect way to achieve this is by more generously rewarding partners for meeting these KPIs collected at and after the point of sale or, in the case of financial services, at the time of approval and after a certain period of time.

 Examples of these KPIs could include the loan amount offered, the level of cover chosen in an insurance policy, the level of spend in the three months after opening a credit card, whether a customer has switched their bank account or whether a customer has also downloaded the corresponding app to their mobile phone.
 Capturing this data and tailoring commissions for the partner based on whether the consumer has satisfied these conditions will enable brands to drive the type of customer they want much more readily.

 For many brands in financial services, it is difficult to differentiate products and services from the hundreds of other products in their typically crowded and highly competitive marketplace.
 Sometimes an added incentive in the form of a physical or digital reward managed through the existing partner and affiliate program can work wonders in persuading new customers to make a purchase decision.

-This type of strategy usually works best when used as promotions during at certain times of the year.
+This type of partner marketing strategy usually works best when used as promotions during at certain times of the year.
 This both prevents saturation and boosts activity when needed.
 Brands may wish to employ external fulfilment agencies who have experience in this field or manage it internally.
 This can be a standalone campaign targeted at customers driven through existing partners or used as part of a relationship with another brand.

 3. Brand-to-Brand Partnerships